Waldron College of Health and Human Services

 The department is located in Waldron Hall.
 Find Waldron Hall on the location map.

-Yes.
+YES!
 Many students switch majors and careers when they decide to study speech-language pathology.
-Students who have not earned an undergraduate degree in Communication Sciences and Disorders must complete supporting undergraduate coursework in addition to the required Graduate Core Courses.
+Students who have not earned an undergraduate degree in Communication Sciences and Disorders must complete supporting undergraduate coursework in addition to the required graduate coursework.
 Students have two options for completing supporting courses:

 - complete supporting courses as a non-degree seeking student before applying to the Graduate Program.